saleor/saleor-docs/docs/dashboard/catalog/products.md

 #### Meta tags

-Meta keywords are not used, as they are ignored by all major search engines because it has been abused in the years since it was introduced.
+Meta keywords are not used, as they are ignored by all major search engines because the concept has been abused in the years since it was introduced.

 Meta description will be set to the product’s description field.
 This does not affect the search engine ranking but it affects the snippet of text shown along with the search result.